 For businesses in today’s world of quick shipping and order fulfillment, the reliability of machinery and systems is more important than ever.
-Companies across various industries must overcome the challenge of minimizing downtime — or at least predict when repairs will become necessary — to avoid unexpected shutdowns and the financial losses and reduced customer satisfaction that come with them.
-This is especially important today, as an hour of unplanned downtime in 2022 cost businesses at least 50% more than it did just two years prior, according to Siemens’ “The True Cost of Downtime 2022” report.
-The report also estimates that Fortune Global 500 industrial companies lose almost $1.5 trillion a year through unplanned downtime, a 65% increase from 2020.
+Companies across various industries must overcome the challenge of minimizing downtime—or at least predict when repairs will become necessary—to avoid unexpected shutdowns and the financial losses and reduced customer satisfaction that come with them.
+This is especially important today, as unplanned downtime grows more expensive every year, according to Siemens’ “The True Cost of Downtime 2024” report—in the automotive industry, for example, an hour of downtime costs double what it did in 2019; in heavy industry, it’s four times higher.
+The report also estimates that the world’s 500 biggest companies lose almost $1.4 trillion a year through unplanned downtime, equivalent to 11% of their revenue.

 Given these financial pressures and potential losses, how can businesses take a more proactive approach to maintaining their equipment?
 To effectively balance routine maintenance and the slowdowns necessary to accommodate them, businesses need quantifiable metrics that inform when and where repairs should be made to minimize interruptions and maximize profits.
-This article explores a critical metric for predicting when equipment will fail — mean time between failure (MTBF).
+This article explores a critical metric for predicting when equipment will fail—mean time between failures (MTBF).

 Key Takeaways

-• MTBF is calculated by dividing total operational hours by the number of failures within that period.
-It’s influenced by design quality, user handling and operating conditions, among other factors.
+• MTBF is calculated by dividing total operational hours by the number of failures within a given period.
+It’s influenced by design quality, user handling, and operating conditions, among other factors.

 For long-term planning, businesses can track trends in MTBF over time to inform decisions regarding asset management and acquisition.
 By analyzing MTBF data for all their equipment, companies can identify patterns and potential weaknesses in their operational processes.
 This analysis empowers businesses to implement targeted improvements, leading to better resource and investment allocation for high-quality components or more reliable systems.
-For example, if a machine’s MTBF is increasing and repairs no longer fully fix the problem, it may be time to replace the machine entirely.
-Otherwise, unexpected breakdowns will likely increase — in both frequency and severity — leading to increased downtime, tied-up maintenance staff and, ultimately, revenue loss.
-Through regular analysis of MTBF, often with the aid of automated software-generated reports and alerts, businesses can better prioritize capital investments, maximize investment returns and build sustainable, long-term growth.
+For example, if a machine’s MTBF is decreasing and repairs no longer fully fix the problem, it may be time to replace the machine entirely.
+Otherwise, unexpected breakdowns will likely increase—in both frequency and severity—leading to increased downtime, tied-up maintenance staff, and, ultimately, revenue loss.
+Through regular analysis of MTBF, often with the aid of automated software-generated reports and alerts, businesses can better prioritize capital investments, maximize investment returns, and build sustainable, long-term growth.

 Machinery Uptime Vs. Downtime During an Average Workday